isomerpages/enterprisesg-wmo/_consumers/01-consumer-tips-for-products-sold-by-weight.md

 | ![illustration-01](/images/Consumers/illustration-01.jpg) | ![blank](images/about/blank.png) | ![blank](images/about/blank.png)

-- Check goods with torn or tampered packaging to ensure net quantity is not less than that stated on the label
+- Check goods with torn or tampered packaging to ensure net quantity is not less than that stated on the label.
 - The label should state the net content of the product using the metric unit system for example, kilogram (kg) for weight measurement.
 - Check the weight of the product on a weighing scale if you are doubtful of what is stated on the label.